Welcome to today's edition of the Rush 24-7 podcast.

 So much for transparency.

-This is last night uh in Washington, they had a press conference out there.
+He had a press conference out there.

-Tonight we've overcome a real problem that we had.
+Tonight, we've overcome a real problem that we had.

-I uh think it's fair to say that the debate to this stage has been portrayed as a very divisive one.
+I think it's fair to say that the debate to this stage has been portrayed as a very divisive one.

 And many have assumed that people of different perspectives can't come together.

-But I think that what we were able to work out the last few days, which culminated tonight delays that fact.
+But I think that what we were able to work out the last few days, which culminated tonight, belays that fact.

 We have a broad agreement.

-We can't disclose the details of what we've done, but believe me, we've got something that's good that I think is very for us.
+We can't disclose the details of what we've done, but believe me, we've got something that's good that I think is very, for us, it moves this bill way down the road.

-Politico read Dem's reach broad agreement.
+Politico read, Dems reach broad agreement.

-Uh and the broad agreement has leaked.
+And the broad agreement has leaked.

-Uh, and that is the public option will be replaced by a new national insurance plan offered by private insurers.
+And that is the public option will be replaced by a new national insurance plan offered by private insurers.

-That's what they're that's which is unless private insurers don't step up into it.
+That's what they're, that's, which is, unless private insurers don't step up into it.

 If private insurers don't want to do it, then it doesn't happen.

-Uh it's all smoke and mirrors anyway.
+It's all smoke and mirrors anyway.

 Politico dutifully steps in line.

-LA Times, Senate Democrats reach health care deal on public option.
+L.A.
+Times, Senate Democrats reach health care deal on public option.

 And there's very little clarity in this story.